 An error of commission occurs you enter a transaction to the correct class but the wrong subsidiary ledger.
 For example, you will commit this error if you apply a payment to the wrong invoice.
 Your trial balance will show the correct amount owed by a customer, but your individual customer’s subsidiary ledgers will be incorrect.

 An error of subsidiary entry occurs when an error is made when entering a transaction.
 For example, if you loan a customer $5,000 but enter only $500 as a loan and $500 withdrawal from your cash account, then you will find that this error is carried to your trial balance.
 Your trial balance will be correct.

 You will have to develop good internal controls and processes to detect errors.
 For example, you will want to make sure that all your forms are consistent so that employees will get into a routine when entering information into your accounting software.
 You will also want to ensure that you have enough staff to be able to handle the workload.
-Understaffing will lead to employee fatigue, which will result in worker fatigue, rushed work, and more accounting errors.
+Understaffing will lead to employee fatigue, which may result in worker fatigue, rushed work, and more accounting errors.